 As with TUPP’s other seminar series, the Singing ‘Myself’ Together discussions are recorded on audio, video, and in photographs.
 The recordings feature poets, scholars and other guests, generally in groups of two or three, reading from and discussing Whitman’s poem with Eric Alan Weinstein.

 Once each discussion has been recorded, TUPP will send it to one of 52 reading groups located both within the US and throughout the world.
 These groups will then use digital audio to photograph themselves and record a discussion both about the section of the poem they are studying and about our collaborative close reading and discussion of that section.
 In this way, each of the 52 readings is in fact part of a pair, participating in a call and response that propels our engagement with Whitman outward to all interested individuals.

 Seminars will generally be split into three sections.
-During the first part of each seminar, guest speakers will offer a broad array of talks on major issues in Pop Art.
+During the first part of each seminar, guest speakers will offer a broad array of talks on major issues in pop art.
 Following this, our guests will answer questions and enter into dialogue with our seminar participants.
-The final part of each seminar will be dedicated to close (sometimes granular) readings of specific, seminal works of Pop Art.
-Seminars generally last for two hours and thirty minutes, with a ten minute break between sections two and three.
+The final part of each seminar will be dedicated to close (sometimes granular) readings of specific, seminal works of pop art.
+Seminars generally last for 2.5 hours, with a ten minute break between sections two and three.